Geoffrey Potocki de Montalk: Career

 From 1936 onwards, Potocki produced his extreme right-wing literary publication, the Right Review (1936–73).
 The Right Review was intended as a response to the Left Review.
 The first issue of The Right Review, in October carried a statement of Potocki's own monarchist position:It is our aim to show that the Divine Right of Kings is the sanest and best form of government, being in the last resort the only fount of power and consequently of human life.
 We intend to prove that such government is intensely beneficial to the whole human race including the lowest races of mankind.
 In this way we hope to provide the Right Wing with a living ideology.Alvin Sullivan,British literary magazines: The modern age, 1914–1984 London : Greenwood Press, 1986.
 ISBN 0313243360 (p.
 409).

 The publication was noted for its strong support of the Spanish Nationalists; it attacked T. S. Eliot for not expressing support for the Nationalists.
 The Right Review also published poetry by Roy Campbell and D. S. Savage.

 Over the next four decades, Potocki published his own poetry and pamphlets.
 In 1943, informed by Poles living in London about the Katyn massacre of 15,000 Polish servicemen by Britain's ally, the Soviet Union, Potocki published what he considered to be his most important piece of writing, his Katyn Manifesto.

 The British government had been keen to keep the atrocity quiet, which the Soviet Union blamed on Nazi Germany.
 Potocki was arrested by Special Branch and imprisoned.
 Later, he was sent to an agricultural camp in Northumberland.
 This manifesto was the only acknowledgement of the atrocity in English.
 The full truth of the Katyn massacre was not to emerge for another 50 years.
 His arrest and conviction was reported as related to the blackout regulations as he was showing a light, and he was reported as saying in court Heil Hitler.
 In 1945, Potocki criticized the Nuremberg Trials describing them as 'a revolting travesty of justice'.

 Legacy

 In 2001, his cousin Stephanie de Montalk wrote a biography of this enigmatic and colourful figure.
 His Right Review is currently archived in the Alexander Turnbull Library at the National Library of New Zealand, which also holds all his 105 original works.
-His role as an 'enabler' of British fascism was explored in a 2019 article in the academic journal Patterns of Prejudice.